 Eastern Mediterranean cruises typically operate from May to October, with Athens (Piraeus) being the most common embarkation port.
 A typical 7-night itinerary might include a combination of Greek islands like Mykonos and Santorini, along with Turkish ports such as Kusadasi (for Ephesus) and sometimes Rhodes or Crete.
 Some itineraries also include stops in Israel or Egypt, though these have become less common in recent years.

-Longer 10–14 day itineraries may extend to include more Greek islands, additional Turkish ports, or destinations in Croatia.
-The sailing pattern often involves shorter distances between islands, allowing for more time in port.
-Many itineraries include an overnight stay in particularly popular destinations like Santorini or Istanbul, giving passengers the opportunity to experience both daytime and evening atmospheres.
+Longer 10 to 14-day itineraries may extend to include more Greek islands, additional Turkish ports, or destinations in Croatia.
+The sailing pattern often involves shorter distances between islands, allowing for generous time in port.
+Some itineraries include an overnight stay in especially popular destinations like Santorini or Istanbul, giving passengers the chance to experience both the daytime and the evening atmosphere.

 Main Ports on This Route